Free To Grow

 Provide financial support for the activity of the child’s choice.

-Encourage children to try new experiences and become active.
+Encourage children to try new experiences, and develop their talents, interests and passions.

 Allow children to continue in the activities they love even when times are tough for their family.

-Help kids to learn valuable life and social skills, develop friendships and engage in their community.
+Help kids enhance their personal growth and development by learning valuable life and social skills, developing friendships and engaging in their community.

 Partner with local organizations and companies who want to help the children within the community.